 - Research the company.
 Find out all you can about the company before your interview.
 Check the company’s job listing.
 Look for similar job postings on online job sites.

-Know the company mission statement.
-Be aware of the company mission statement when developing your answer.
+- Know the company mission statement.
+Being aware of the company mission statement when developing your answer can help you be more specific.

-Be positive.
-Be enthusiastic and eager in your responses.
+- Be positive.
+Be enthusiastic and eager in your responses to show that you're a team player.

 What Not to Say

-Don’t give canned, generic answers.
+- Don’t give canned, generic answers.
 Don’t say things like, “I’ve heard this is such a good place to work.”
+This doesn't give the interviewer any information about you and your interest in the position.

-Don’t talk about how you would benefit.
+- Don’t talk about how you would benefit.
 Don’t say things like how the job would be a resume builder for you.
+It makes it seem like the job might just be a stepping stone for you.

-Don’t focus on the perks.
+- Don’t focus on the perks.
 Don’t talk about sick or vacation days, health insurance, or any other job perks on the first interview.
+This might give the interviewer the wrong idea about why you're there.

 Preparing for Possible Follow-Up Questions

 - Your interviewer wants to know how your experience matches up with the responsibilities of the job.

-- Your interviewer wants to know if you understand the role of the job.
+- Your interviewer wants to know whether you understand the role.

 - Emphasize the company and its mission, with a nod to your job skills, instead of focusing on yourself.